dmarx/obsidian_vault/Jensen's Inequality.md

 - **[[Economics]] and Finance:** It is used to model [[risk aversion]] in economics and to evaluate the [[expected utility]] and the pricing of financial derivatives in finance.

-- **Machine Learning and Deep Learning:** Jensen's Inequality has implications for [[optimization]] in machine learning, particularly in the context of loss functions and [[Regularization]].
+- **Machine Learning and Deep Learning:** Jensen's Inequality has implications for [[Optimization]] in machine learning, particularly in the context of loss functions and [[Regularization]].
 It provides insights into the behavior of complex models by understanding the relationship between the expected loss over the data distribution and the loss evaluated at the expected data.

 ### An Intuitive Example